Edna Walling: Garden design

 Her designs were heavily influenced by her experience of the Devon countryside as a child and designers such as Gertrude Jekyll.
-The houses of American architect Royal Barry Wills (renowned for his Cape Cod designs) and Lewis Mumford’s books, The Culture of Cities and The Image of the City, also provided early inspiration.
+The houses of American architect Royal Barry Wills (renowned for his Cape Cod designs) and Lewis Mumford's books, The Culture of Cities and The Image of the City, also provided early inspiration.

 Conservationist

 In the mid-1940s Walling concentrated her interest in native plants which she had begun using in domestic gardens in the 1920s.
 In the 1950s, she became interested in the conservation of roadside vegetation and was a prolific writer in the press on the subject as well as her 1952 book The Australian Roadside.
 According to Trisha Dixon, Walling was an important influence on Australian gardening, steering tastes away from an Anglo-centric heritage towards a respect for the Australian climate and landscape.

 In 1967, she moved from Melbourne to Bendles at Buderim in Queensland, where she had hoped to further develop the village concept but it did not progress.
-Despite her ill-health during her last years at Bendle, Walling continued to write prolifically, rewriting manuscripts, corresponding to newspapers on environmental issues, and trying to republish her books.
+Despite her ill-health during her last years at Bendles, Walling continued to write prolifically, rewriting manuscripts, corresponding to newspapers on environmental issues, and trying to republish her books.
 About a quarter of Walling's designs survive and these are held in the State Library of Victoria and in private collections in Tasmania, South Australia, New South Wales and Victoria.

 Writer-photographer

 In 1926, Walling began contributing regularly to The Australian Home Beautiful, and by the mid-1930s had become an expert photographer in order to illustrate her articles.
 By the 1950s, Walling had stopped producing her regular column for The Australian Home Beautiful, but continued to write occasional articles for Walkabout, Woman's World, Australian House and Garden, The Sun News-Pictorial and The Age.
 She continued to send articles to editors until shortly before her death.
 The Happiest Days of My Life, covering the development of her holiday property at Lorne, was written by Walling but not published until 2008.
-She was the author of several books on landscape design, and she and garden writer and botanist Jean Galbraith enjoyed a long correspondence, generating materials for an unpublished manuscript 'The Harvest of a Quiet Eye'.:
+She was the author of several books on landscape design, and she and garden writer and botanist Jean Galbraith enjoyed a long correspondence, generating materials for an unpublished manuscript 'The Harvest of a Quiet Eye'.